 For many, cloud is the present and the future of Software

 Covid-19 has accelerated digital transformation across industries, and we’re witnessing cloud technology play an important role in that journey.
-Atlassian’s announcement to phase out its more basic self-managed option is a bold, but timely step in meeting customers on that path.
+Atlassian ’s announcement to phase out its more basic self-managed option is a bold, but timely step in meeting customers on that path.
 It’s a commitment to focus on reducing complexity in a rapidly changing world.

 Remote/home working is now the norm for many, a paradigm shift that happened virtually overnight.
-End users are consuming services outside the corporate firewall as a matter of course, accelerating the change of the security model from all on-premise, to a more deperimeterised world where offerings like Atlassian Cloud and Adaptavist’s Enterprise Cloud are a natural fit.
+End users are consuming services outside the corporate firewall as a matter of course, accelerating the change of the security model from all on-premise, to a more deperimeterised world where offerings like Atlassian cloud and Adaptavist’s Enterprise cloud are a natural fit.

-Atlassian’s laser-focus on its multi-tier Cloud (SaaS) offerings will bring many benefits for customers, including more investment and focus on enhancing usability, integration, and security of all their products.
+Atlassian’s laser-focus on its multi-tier cloud (SaaS) offerings will bring many benefits for customers, including more investment and focus on enhancing usability, integration, and security of all their products.

 So what does this announcement really mean for customers?

-Atlassian will no longer sell new perpetual server licenses from February 2021 and will cease new feature development on server products.
+Atlassian will no longer sell new perpetual server licences from February 2021 and will cease new feature development on server products.
 Support will be available through to February 2024 as the products are deprecated.